novembersoftware/aretheyup/docs/architecture.md

 The status algorithm is defined in `algorithm/status.go` and documented in [algorithm.md](./algorithm.md).

 The API uses the same algorithm path for both list and detail responses through `utils/DetermineStatus`, and the incident worker reuses the same logic for open/close transitions.
+Detail responses also include recent probe history, latency summaries, and last-success / last-failure labels assembled in `api/routes/services.go`, `storage/probes.go`, and `utils/probes.go`.

 ## Workers